 WEST VIRGINIA Penalties for violations (continued) Any person who knowingly distributes or sells a kratom or kratom product to a person under the age of 21 is guilty of a felony and, upon conviction thereof, shall be fined not more than \$5,000 or imprisoned in a state correctional facility for not less than one nor more than five years, or both fined and imprisoned.
 Any person under the age of 21 who possesses kratom or a kratom product is guilty of a misdemeanor and upon conviction thereof, shall be fined not more than \$1,000 or confined in jail for not more than one year, or both fined and confined.
 Second and subsequent violations constitute a felony and any person convicted thereof, shall be fined not more than \$5,000 and imprisoned in a state correctional facility for not less than one nor more than three years, or both fined and imprisoned.
 Other statewide provisions of note For the privilege of engaging or continuing within this state in the business of the retail sale of kratom or kratom products, there is hereby levied upon and collected from every person exercising the privilege a privilege tax.
 The rate of tax imposed by this subsection is 11 percent of the retail sales price of kratom or kratom products sold during the reporting period.
 Funds from the tax imposed and deposited into the Agricultural Fees Fund are to be divided and deposited as follows: (1) 65 percent is to remain in the Agriculture Fees Fund; (2) five percent is to be transferred to the Fight Substance Abuse Fund; and (3) 30 percent is to be deposited in the Alcohol Beverage Control Enforcement Fund.
-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
 Recently proposed legislation Yes.
-See Pending State Legislation.
+See Pending State Legislation .

 WISCONSIN Statute(s), regulation(s), and initial effective date(s) WIS.
 STAT.
-ANN. § 961.14 (West 2023) (eff.
-1972).
+ANN. § 961.14 (West 2024).
 Substantive amendment(s) to statewide law(s) April 25, 2014 - Kratom-related substances added to the list of Schedule I controlled substances.
 Is kratom or its related substances controlled?
 Yes.
 Defined term(s) None.
 Limitations on possession, distribution, sale, or manufacture The limitations placed by Wisconsin law on Schedule I controlled substances.
 Product label requirements None.
 Penalties for violations The penalties placed by Wisconsin law on Schedule I controlled substances.
 Other statewide provisions of note None.
-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
-Recently proposed legislation None.
+Recently proposed legislation Yes.
+See Pending State Legislation .

 WYOMING

 Statute(s), regulation(s), and initial effective date(s) None.

 Substantive amendment(s) to statewide law(s) N/A

 Is kratom or its related substances controlled?
 N/A

 Defined term(s) N/A

 Limitations on possession, distribution, sale, or manufacture N/A

 Product label requirements N/A

 Penalties for violations N/A

 Other statewide provisions of note N/A

-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.

 Recently proposed legislation None.

 AMERICAN SAMOA

 Statute(s), regulation(s), and initial effective date(s) None.

 Substantive amendment(s) to statewide law(s) N/A

 Is kratom or its related substances controlled?
 N/A

 Defined term(s) N/A

 Limitations on possession, distribution, sale, or manufacture N/A

 Product label requirements N/A

 Penalties for violations N/A

 Other statewide provisions of note N/A

-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.

 Recently proposed legislation None.

 GUAM

 Statute(s), regulation(s), and initial effective date(s) None.

 Substantive amendment(s) to statewide law(s) N/A

 Is kratom or its related substances controlled?
 N/A

 Defined term(s) N/A

 Limitations on possession, distribution, sale, or manufacture N/A

 Product label requirements N/A

 Penalties for violations N/A

 Other statewide provisions of note N/A

-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.

 Recently proposed legislation None.